-Vaxholm is known as the gateway to Stockholm’s archipelago – it’s relatively close to the city center and is connected to the mainland by a bridge, but it’s also the first stop for most ferries heading further out into the archipelago.
+Vaxholm is known as the gateway to Stockholm’s archipelago – it’s relatively close to the city centre and is connected to the mainland by a bridge, but it’s also the first stop for most ferries heading further out into the archipelago.

 To get there from Strömkajen in central Stockholm, take a Waxholmsbolaget ferry.
-A one-way journey costs 79 SEK and takes between 50 and 80 minutes, depending on what time of day you leave.
+A one-way journey costs 93 SEK and takes between one hour and 90 minutes, depending on what time of day you leave.

 Vaxholm is a cute little hub that is a lot more developed than other islands in the archipelago.
 Just be aware that, thanks to its proximity to the city, it can get very busy – especially during July and August, when coaches empty hoards of tourists onto the streets.

 On arrival, you’ll probably want to explore the old town, where twisting alleyways are lined with picturesque houses, then peek into some of the island’s many souvenir shops and cafés.

 If you’re a bit of a history buff you’ll want to visit Vaxholms Fästning, the huge fortress that was built to protect the capital from Russian invasion in 1544.
-During summer, (rather expensive) water taxis make the trip between Vaxholm and the fort every 15 minutes.
-If you’re taking a Waxholmsbolaget ferry to Vaxholm, it may also make a stop at the fortress – ask the captain.
+From mid-may to mid-September, boats run between Vaxholm and the fort every 15 minutes for 50 SEK per adult.

 Grinda is often talked about as the bathing paradise of Stockholm – people from all over the city head there during the weekends to get their share of sun, swim and relaxation during the summer.